lucymashas/bamazon-CLI/README.md

 Supervisor View:   The supervisor can view all product sale information.
 Including Overhead Cost, Total Profit and Product Sales.
 The can also add new departments to the store.

+Navigate to the screenshot folder for screen views.